1tux/1tux.github.io/_posts/2022-8-12-The-Brain.md

 ---
 layout: post
-title: 'The Brain: A reductionist approach'
+title: 'The brain: A reductionist approach'
 published: true
 ---
-Scientists study 'the brain' (rather than brains), but there is no object in the universe that can be considered the brain.
+Scientists study "the brain" (rather than brains), but there is no object in the universe that can be considered the brain.
 My brain differs from yours, rodents' brains, and worms' brains, yet they are all studied under the same scientific effort: _understanding the brain_.

 "The brain" refers to an abstract idea, a profound assumption that states that all brains have some core principles in common.
 Neuroscience aims to investigate these principles.
 Moreover, this implies a reductionist approach: Studies involving rodents or even worms might provide insight into human brain function.